If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 1. The Best Crafts Marbling Art Kit

 This 33-piece marbling kit has everything you need and then some to start on your marbling journey.
-Great for the beginner, it includes not only eight colors of ink but also a comb, brush, paper, dropper, rope, and instruction booklet to guide you.
+Great for the beginner, it includes not only eight colors of ink but also a comb, tray, paper, stylus, and instruction booklet to guide you in making a small marbled sheet.
 The materials are simple and easy to use on paper and fabric alike, and the tools can be used long after the ink has been replaced.

 2. Jar Melo Marbling Paint Kit